kurtcoder/int-argc.github.io/redis-tutorial.md

 ####Run the Application in Bluemix

+1. Push the application to Bluemix and bind the redis service (catalog > Bluemix Labs Catalog > Redis Experimental) - important!!!!!!!!!!! redis labs use experimental!

-1. The application starts with an empty list of candidates.
+2. The application starts with an empty list of candidates.

-2. Add two candidates, Person A and Person B.
+3. Add two candidates, Person A and Person B.

-3. You can see that the candidates are added in the list.
+4. You can see that the candidates are added in the list.

-4. Vote on Person A once.
+5. Vote on Person A once.
 This should make Person A in the top of the list with Person B below him.

-5. Now vote for Person B twice, since Person B already contains more votes than Person A, Person B should appear at the top of the list.
+6. Now vote for Person B twice, since Person B already contains more votes than Person A, Person B should appear at the top of the list.

-6. Play with the application and try to add more candidates and give them random number of votes.
+7. Play with the application and try to add more candidates and give them random number of votes.

-7. Click reset candidate list and you will have an empty list.
+8. Click reset candidate list and you will have an empty list.

 Imagine how you would do that in a regular MySQL database.
 For example, if you would sort the candidates in the list, you will probably have something like this: